 Abstract:

-Objectives: On 23 January 2024, an Mw 7.0 earthquake struck Wushi County (Xinjiang, China).
-It was the largest earthquake that occurred along the Maidan-Shayilamu fault of the Tianshan Seismic Belt in the last two decades, which provided an opportunity to further examine the rupture behavior and tectonic activity of the fault system in the Tianshan Seismic Belt.
+Objectives On 23 January 2024, an Mw 7.0 earthquake struck Wushi County (Xinjiang, China).
+It was the largest earthquake that occurred along the Maidan-Shayilamu fault of the Tianshan seismic belt in the last two decades, which provided an opportunity to further examine the rupture behavior and tectonic activity of the fault system in the Tianshan seismic belt.